vudruch/mif-bp-student-teams/README.md

-# mif-bp-student-teams
+# mif-bp-student-places
-BuddyPress plugin for the organization of work and remote support for student groups
+BuddiPress plug-in for remote support of student groups